CluelessCoder73/ExactCut-Video-Tools/README.md

     * **Crucial:** DO NOT save proxy videos to the same folder as your input source files!

 **Step 4: Prepare the Core Scripts**
-* Go to the `scripts` folder, open `frame_log_extractor.bat` in a text editor and specify the full path to `ffmpeg.exe` within the script.
-Save and replace the original with this modified version.
-* Now, copy the contents of the `scripts` folder into your "source videos" folder.
-Then, copy `exactcut_ffmpeg_cutter.pyw` to any location you like, e.g., "C:\PortableApps\PythonScripts".
+* Go to the `scripts` folder, & copy its contents into your "source videos" folder.
+Then, copy `exactcut_ffmpeg_cutter.pyw` & `exactcut_cleanup_tool.pyw` to any location you like, e.g., "C:\PortableApps\PythonScripts".

 **Step 5: Generate Frame Logs**
 * Run `frame_log_extractor.bat`.